Why We Need To Call Men Into The Conversation On Cyberbullying | Social

 Did you know that 61% of guys in the U.S. have witnessed negative comments about appearance posted online?

-At Social Media Week Los Angeles, Axe, Unilever’s leading male grooming brand, hosted a cyberbullying debate with exclusive insights from a new U.S. report entitled ‘The Bullying Crisis’.
+At Media Week Los Angeles, Axe, Unilever’s leading male grooming brand, hosted a cyberbullying debate with exclusive insights from a new U.S. report entitled ‘The Bullying Crisis’.

 The study followed previous research, also by Axe and Promundo, which revealed that most men feel pushed to live in a “Man Box”, which include being self-sufficient, acting tough, looking physically attractive, sticking to rigid gender roles, being heterosexual, having sexual prowess, and using aggression to resolve conflicts.

-Taveeshi Gupta, Consultant, International Development, who led the study opened the session with a key observation that not enough is being done to men into a on bullying.
+Taveeshi Gupta, Consultant, International Development, who led the study opened the session with a key observation that not enough is being done to men into a conversation on bullying.

 Some key stats from the latest research highlighted: